ILLINOIS PRISON PROJECT

 Illinois’ felony murder rule allows individuals to be convicted of first-degree murder even if they did not cause or intend harm.
 Accomplices—such as lookouts or getaway drivers—are sentenced as if they committed the killing, leading to excessively harsh punishments that fail to account for individual culpability.
 This outdated law disproportionately impacts young people and marginalized communities, trapping them in a cycle of over-incarceration while costing the state millions in unnecessary prison expenditures.

-SB 1788 ensures fair sentencing by removing felony murder from the first-degree murder statute and reclassifying it as second-degree murder.
-This reform allows prosecutors to distinguish between those who caused harm and those who played a minor role, ensuring that sentences reflect actual culpability.
+SB 1788 ensures fair sentencing by removing felony murder from the first-degree murder statute and instead creating a separate, stand-alone felony offense of felony murder.
+It also establishes a distinct sentencing range tailored to this offense, promoting fairer sentencing, reducing excessive punishment, and aligning Illinois’ criminal legal system with modern reforms and national trends toward proportional accountability.
+This reform allows prosecutors and judges to distinguish between those who caused harm and those who played a minor role, ensuring that sentences reflect actual culpability.
 By modernizing Illinois’ legal system to align with national trends, SB 1788 reduces excessive incarceration, promotes justice, and saves taxpayer money.

 MANDATORY SUPERVISED RELEASE